 This might seem like a no-brainer.
 But one easy way to save more on groceries is by shopping at a store that charges less.

 You can choose a store that you can buy in bulk and save like Costco or Sam’s club.
 You can also choose a store like Aldi that keeps cost low by offering no or minimal name brand items.

-Find these kind of stores in your are, figure out what items on your shopping list you can buy at which store, and then go shop at them!
+Find these kinds of stores in your area, figure out what items on your shopping list you can buy at which store, and then go shop at them!